-Today we are in Norfolk for this quite beautiful wedding, courtesy of regular to the blog Miki Photography.
+Today we are in Norfolk for this quite beautiful wedding, courtesy of regular to the blog Miki Studios.
 Rachele and Luke were looking for a venue that gave them their dream option of holding their wedding outdoors, yet they didn’t want the normal rustic option of a barn or a tipi, so they were over the moon when they discovered Narborough Hall Gardens.
 The venue let them hold their wedding outside and then, thanks to the british weather being kind to them, they were also able to hold the reception outside right through to the evenings dancing!
 A classically beautiful wedding, mixed with the amazing backdrop of these gorgeous gardens.

 Rachele and Luke were married on the 30th July 2016 at Narborough Hall Gardens, Norfolk.
 ‘We knew we wanted something informal and ideally outdoors, but we weren’t totally sold on a barn/tepee-style venue.
 We both fell in love with Narborough as soon as we visited; the grounds are so beautiful and the house is spectacular, but in a really relaxed and welcoming way (it’s a family home and it feels very loved and lived-in).
 The planning team were also lovely and really keen to make the day what we wanted, and completely embraced the outdoor idea.
 We had 110 guests for the full day (no evening guests).
 Luke proposed in January 2015 but we didn’t start looking at venues until June.
 Once we’d booked Narborough, we went back to doing nothing for the next few months.’

 We met at a Jiu Jitsu class – I’d decided to do some self-defence classes as a New Year’s resolution, and Luke was the class instructor.
 We got together in March 2012, so had been together for four and a half years when we got married.